Improve Your Child’s Social Skills with These ADHD-Friendly Toys

 Benefit: Make-believe play helps kids understand how others feel.

-Kids with ADHD love to build things, and their visual-spatial skills are usually sharp.
-Kids who build houses and buildings with the Tegu magnetic block set often “create” people to live in the structures.
+Children with ADHD love to build things, and their visual-spatial skills are usually sharp.
+Children who build houses and buildings with the Tegu Discovery Set (#CommissionsEarned) often “create” people to live in the structures.
 My children make a person out of two cubes and two short planks.
 This representational play happens intuitively because of the organic feel and appearance of the Tegu blocks.
 And if a “person” comes apart, it is very easy to put him back together.

 “A child wants to say, ‘Oooh, I’m the teacher and Mommy, you’re the student,'” says Heather Goldman, Ph.D., a child psychologist and a consultant to The Quad Manhattan, an educational center for gifted kids with and without mild special needs.
 Goldman gave me an example of how make-believe play sharpens social skills.